meniku/NPBehave/README.md

 - `Sequence(params Node[] children)`: Run children sequentially until one fails and fail (succeeds if non of the children fails).

 #### Parallel
-- vParallel(Policy successPolicy, Policy failurePolicy, params Node[] children)`: Run children in parallel.
+- `Parallel(Policy successPolicy, Policy failurePolicy, params Node[] children)`: Run children in parallel.
 When `failurePolocity` is `Polociy.ONE`, the Parallel will stop failing as soon as one of the children fails.
 When `successPolicy` is `Policy.ONE`, the Parallel will stop succeeding when of the children fails.
 If the Parallel doesn't stop because of a `Policy.ONE` it will execute until all of the children are done, then it either succeeds if all children succeeded or fails.

 ### Task Nodes